Azathothas/Stars/README.md

 ## Python

+- [dmdhrumilmistry/Termux-SSH](https://github.com/dmdhrumilmistry/Termux-SSH) – Termux SSH helps you to setup SSH server on termux application on android, which helps you to execute tasks remotely through terminal/cmd/powershell/termux.
 - [rfmoz/tuptime](https://github.com/rfmoz/tuptime) – Report the historical and statistical real time of the system, keeping it between restarts.
 Like uptime command but with more interesting output.
 - [magic-wormhole/magic-wormhole](https://github.com/magic-wormhole/magic-wormhole) – get things from one computer to another, safely
 - [tox-dev/tox-conda](https://github.com/tox-dev/tox-conda) – Make tox cooperate with conda envs